image-recognition/imageRecognitionApp/readme.md

 	The project will be compatible with iOS devices and I am aiming for High Distinction.

 # Compile Instructions
+    The project is not yet functional as we are still in the process of collecting all the required resources.
 # Directory Layout